zixuan-ye/zixuan-ye.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master of Computer Vision
+role: Master of Artificial Intelligence

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Huazhong University of Science and Technology

 # Short bio (displayed in user profile at end of posts)
-bio: I am a second-year Master student at the School of Artificial Intelligence and Automation, Huazhong University of Science and Technology (expected to graduate in 2025 summer).
-My research interests include image matting, dense prediction and content generation.
+bio:

 # Interests to show in About widget
 interests: